Land eyed for new Bell's in Broken Arrow going back up for sale, city officials told

 In a statement, Spurgeon said he appreciated the notification, especially "given the community-wide interest in this site."

-Bell’s Amusement Park closed after the 2006 season at the Tulsa County Fairgrounds when the county didn’t renew the park’s lease due to issues related to the park’s business plan.
+Bell’s Amusement Park closed after the 2006 season at Expo Square, the Tulsa County fairgrounds, when the county didn’t renew its lease due to issues related to the park’s business plan.

-In a meeting Feb.
-15, 2022, with city leaders, Rice said Santa Cruz Seaside Co. "would take its time to conduct research and look at all options to help determine what it would do with the land."
+In a meeting with city leaders on Feb.
+15, 2022, Rice said Santa Cruz Seaside Co. "would take its time to conduct research and look at all options to help determine what it would do with the land."